WorldWideTelescope/wwt-webgl-engine/docs/engine/content/freestanding-mode/_index.md

   this mode, but it will be virtually useless.
 Many aspects of this mode rely on WWT APIs.
 - **No constellation artwork.** These images are pulled from a WWT web API.
-- **No ISS (International Space Station) frame.** WWT’s support for showing the location of the ISS depends on a web API to provide its current orbital parameters, so this support must be disabled in freestanding mode.
+- **No ISS (International Space Station) coordinate frame.** WWT’s support for showing the location of the ISS depends on a web API to provide its current orbital parameters, so this support must be disabled in freestanding mode.
 - **No automatic name-based thumbnail images for places.** These will use a generic star thumbnail image instead.
+- **No automatic Bing-based DEM data for Mercator projection imagesets.** Some Earth data have elevation data automatically attached.
+This feature will be deactivated.

 ## Activating Freestanding Mode